Cass County oral argument heard by Indiana Supreme Court

 Before leaving the scene, the officer asked McCoy if he wanted to walk through the residence to identify any objects that might have been stolen.
 Once inside the residence, the officer smelled burned drugs.

-A warrant issued to search the residence resulted in McCoy being charged with possession of methamphetamine, unlawful possession of unlawful a syringe, possession of marijuana with a prior conviction, and possession of paraphernalia.
+A warrant issued to search the residence resulted in McCoy being charged with possession of methamphetamine, unlawful possession of a syringe, possession of marijuana with a prior conviction and possession of paraphernalia.

 A jury found McCoy guilty of possession of methamphetamine and possession of marijuana with a prior conviction in August 2021.